Ko te pae tawhiti whāia kia tata

 NEWS

-Our team has recently published an article on embedded ecological knowledge in language.
+Our team has recently published an article in Trends in Ecology and Evolution on embedded ecological knowledge in language.
+This draws from our previous work on oral tradition and ecological knowledge, and complex systems thinking.
 Please contact me if you cannot access a copy of the paper.

 A fun new paper exploring trophic position in kea, an endangered New Zealand parrot, through time.